rds1983/SpriteFontPlus/README.md

 ```

 # DynamicSpriteFont
-DynamicSpriteFont allows to render glyphs of different fonts and sizes on demand(it doesnt require to explicity specify what glyphs are required during the font creation).
+DynamicSpriteFont renders glyphs on demand to the underlying texture atlas.
+Thus it doesnt require to explicity specify character ranges that are going to be usedduring the font creation.

-Following code creates DynamicSpriteFont from 3 different fonts:
+Following code creates DynamicSpriteFont from 3 different ttfs:
 ```c#
 	_font = DynamicSpriteFont.FromTtf(File.ReadAllBytes(@"Fonts/DroidSans.ttf"), 20);
 	_fontIdJapanese = _font.AddTtf("Japanese", File.ReadAllBytes(@"Fonts/DroidSansJapanese.ttf"));